How to Get to the Rome Colosseum

 By subway, the fastest way

-If you are looking for speed, wherever you are, Rome's metro is always a good choice.
+If you are looking for speed, wherever you are, the Rome Metro is always a good choice.
 Metro Line B connects the Colosseum and the Roman Forum with the main points of the city.

 Moreover, the stop (Piazza del Colosseo) is right in front of the entrance to the Colosseum and the Roman Forum, a couple of minutes walk away.
 You can't miss it.
-By the way, get your camera ready because the views of the Colosseum from the exit of the metro stop will leave you open-mouthed.
+By the way, get your camera ready because the view of the Colosseum from the exit of the metro stop is going to leave you open-mouthed.
 Get ready for what's coming!

-Maybe walking isn't your thing or you just don't feel like taking a long walk first thing in the morning.
-Well, to still enjoy the city and its sights but without giving up comfort and on a low budget, getting around by city bus in Rome is a very good idea.
+Maybe walking is not your thing or you just don't feel like going for a long walk first thing in the morning.
+Well, to still enjoy the city and its sights but without giving up comfort and on a low budget, getting around Rome by city bus is a very good idea.

 Arm yourself with patience because the traffic is chaotic, the streets are narrow and the bus lines are usually quite full of Romans, but at least you will arrive at the Colosseum more rested.
 Check the Rome public transport website for more details on schedules, tickets and fares.